curvegrid/go-ethereum-wiki/Mutan-0.4.md

 ```
 TxMethod    = "tx" "."
 MethodName [ "(" [ Expression ] ")" ] .
-MethodName  = "origin" | "gasPrice" .
+MethodName  = "sender" | "gasPrice" | "value" .

-origin      Returns the initiator of the first call (sender of the transaction)
+sender      Returns the initiator of the first call (sender of the transaction)
 gasPrice    Returns the gas price set for the transaction
 value       Returns the value of the transaction
 ```